phelps-matthew/Cosmological-Perturbations/README.md

 <img src="/extra/undergrad_research/CSURF_Presentation/extra/hx430.gif"  width="400"><img src="/extra/undergrad_research/CSURF_Presentation/presentation_figures/gifs/hx430_FT.gif"  width="400">

-Owing to the nonlinear nature of the magnetization equations, we have effectively identified a mechanism where we can tune the transient response!
+Owing to the nonlinear nature of the magnetization equations, we have effectively identified an unexpected mechanism by which we can tune the transient response!